josiahfee/bug-free-octo-dollop/proposal.md

 # X-Team Spotify Feature Identifier Project Proposal

-See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files

 ## Goal

 Work as a team to create a project proposal for your X-team to complete together.